jurajmaj/sunrero/README.md

 # Order Management System: React + TypeScript + Vite

 This project is an order management system where customers can view their pending and completed orders.
-The application is built using React, TypeScript, and Vite.
+The application also includes a language switcher feature that allows users to switch between English and Slovak.

 You can view a running prototype of the application at the following URL: https://sunrero.netlify.app/